ap0llo/compare-and-copy/docs/Action_ApplyFilter.md

 	- Allowed values:
 		- true
 		- false
-- inputFilter: The name of the filter to apply to the current sync state
+- inputFilter (optional): The name of the filter to apply to the current sync state

+*Note: The attribute inputFilter is optional.
+Omitting it for this action however is not very useful.
+It will result in a action that will not affect the sync state in any way.*

 ###Example